RahmanMizanur/e2e-tests/README.md

 # WebDriver:
 - BrowserStack is usded for Selenium Webdriver tests with WebdriverIO
 - BrowserStack already setup in local.json file of the config folder
-- You can see the running automatin in Browser with BrowserStack
+- You can see the running automation video in Browser with BrowserStack

 # How to start the test: